sunipkm/picc_temp_i2c/README.md

          Turns on an included resistive element to heat up the chip.
 This is used to get rid of any condensation on the chip or for testing purposes.
       * `SoftwareReset` (1 bit):
          Resets the system to its initial state.

+6. `writeReg(hdc1010_regs)`:
+   This method writes an input of the `hdc1010_regs` datatype to the `CONFIGURATION` register.

+7. `heatUp(unsigned char)`:
+   This method takes in a number between 0 and 255, and turns on the resistive heating element for that many seconds.

+8. `readT()`:
+   This method makes a measurement of temperature and returns the value in floating point format.

+9. `readH()`:
+   This method makes a measurement of relative humidity and returns the value in floating point format.

+There is also a function `hdc1010::sleep(unsigned long)` defined, which takes in the number of milliseconds to sleep.
+This is a wrapper around the LINUX system call `usleep`.

+A full precision (14-bit) temperature or relative humidity measurement takes 6.35 ms according to the TI documentation (reference I2C clock 400 kHz).
+The system sleeps for 30 ms after each measurement is read before reading the output (as the data ready indicator is unused).
+This should give the system ample time to perform the measurement.
+The time-lapse between request and read can be altered by providing the value for the macro `PICC_TIME_USEC` (in microseconds) in `CXXFLAGS` during `make`.